loganmarchione/loganmarchione.com/content/posts/2024/01/index.md

 It's been over seven years since I last touched OpenWrt. :exploding_head:

-I'm going on a couple of trips in the next few months and I need VPN access back to my homelab.
-I could setup WireGuard on each client device, but I thought it would be fun to setup WireGuard on a travel router (and to revisit OpenWrt to see what's changed).
+I've been on a couple trips in the last month and needed a way to share a single internet connection with multiple devices (e.g., Steam Deck, laptops, phones, etc...).
+I thought it would be fun to setup OpenWrt on a travel router and to revisit OpenWrt to see what's changed.

 # Design

 ## Network overview

+The idea here was to connect one device to my hotel's WiFi, and then connect all of my other devices to that device.
+In this case, I put my own OpenWrt router behind the hotel's router.

+This device is a proper router/firewall and would be useful for a situation where you either need to share a single internet connection with multiple devices, or where you don't trust the upstream connection:

+* paying for in-flight WiFi and [sharing it with your other devices](https://austinsnerdythings.com/2023/04/17/how-a-travel-router-can-save-you-money-and-share-wi-fi-on-flights/) (although, I'm sure this is against some terms of service)
+* a dorm/apartment/hotel where a shared network is provided by building management and you don't 100% trust it
+* physical network segmentation (as opposed to VLANs)

+My desired setup was below.

+{{< img src="20240108_001.png" alt="network overview" >}}

 ## Hardware

-The trick with OpenWrt is not to get something too old (because it will have bad specs and be slow), but also not get something too new (because it won't be supported yet).
+The trick with OpenWrt is not to get hardware that is too old (because it will have bad specs and be slow), but also not get something too new (because it won't be supported yet).

 I was looking for something that had the following features: